pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 >     - The TiUP nodes can connect to the `port` of all DM-master nodes (`8261` by default).
 >     - The TiUP nodes can connect to the `port` of all DM-worker nodes (`8262` by default).

-## Step 3: Execute the deployment command
+## Step 4: Execute the deployment command

 > **Note:**
 >
-> You can use secret keys or interactive passwords for security authentication when you deploy TiDB using TiUP:
+> You can use secret keys or interactive passwords for security authentication when you deploy DM using TiUP:
 >
 > - If you use secret keys, you can specify the path of the keys through `-i` or `--identity_file`;
 > - If you use passwords, add the `-p` flag to enter the password interaction window;